 High intakes of folic acid may mask a vitamin B12 deficiency.
 In turn, this could increase your risk of brain and nervous system damage.

-Excess folic acid intake may speed up age-related mental decline, particularly in people with low vitamin B12 levels.
+Excess folic acid intake may speed age-related mental decline, particularly in people with low vitamin B12 levels.

-Another study suggests that people with high folate but low B12 levels may be up to 3.5 times likelier to experience a loss of brain function than those with normal blood parameters (
+Another study suggests that people with high folate but low vitamin B12 levels may be up to 3.5 times likelier to experience a loss of brain function than those with normal blood parameters (

-The study authors cautioned that supplementing with folic acid may be detrimental to mental health in older adults with low B12 levels.
+The study authors cautioned that supplementing with folic acid may be detrimental to mental health in older adults with low vitamin B12 levels.

 Keep in mind that more studies are needed before strong conclusions can be made.